ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 - -11
     - Added key rotation in token management.
+    - Make response from RS a "SHOULD" instead of a "MAY".

 - -10
     - Added note on relating access rights sent as strings to rights sent as objects.